What is the Equity Method?

 The ending balance in their “Investments in Associates” account at year-end is $515,000.
-This represents a $15,000 increase from their investment cost.
+It represents a $15,000 increase from its investment cost.

 This reconciles with their portion of Zombie’s retained earnings.
 Zombie reports a net income of $100,000, which is reduced by the $50,000 dividend.
 Thus, Zombie’s retained earnings for the year are $50,000.
 Lion’s portion of the amount is $15,000.

 When an investor exercises full control over the company it invests in, the investing company may be known as a parent company to the investee.
 The latter is then known as a subsidiary of the parent company.
 In such a case, investments made by the parent company in the subsidiary are accounted for using the consolidation method.

 The consolidation method records “investment in subsidiary” as an asset on the parent company’s balance sheet, while recording an equal transaction on the equity side of the subsidiary’s balance sheet.
 The subsidiary’s assets, liabilities, and all profit and loss items are combined in the consolidated financial statements of the parent company after the investment in subsidiary entry is eliminated.

 Alternatively, when an investor does not exercise full control over the investee, and has no influence over the investee, the investor possesses a passive minority interest in the investee.
 In such a case, investments are accounted for using the cost method.